On the Architectural component tab you will find a set of tools for adding additional levels to create multi-story buildings:

 - No fill: Only black outline appears around edges of the level.
 Any objects below are shown in a dotted outline.

-- Custom: Click to expand to see Custom color 2D, from which you can select any color.
+- Custom: Click to show the Custom color 2D option, from which you can select any color.

 - Texture rotation: Adjust the rotation of a material applied from the Material Explorer.